Toa Payoh ritual murders

 The Toa Payoh ritual murders took place in Singapore in 1981.
 On 25 January, the body of a nine-year-old girl was found at a block of public housing flats in the town of Toa Payoh, and two weeks later, the body of a ten-year-old boy was found nearby.

 The murders were masterminded by Adrian Lim, a self-styled healer who pretended to have supernatural powers and scammed people for years before the murders.
 He had also been sexually assaulting female clients, often preying on younger women from impoverished backgrounds.
-He married one such woman, Tan Mui Choo, and took another woman, Hoe Kah Hong, as his "holy wife"—a term he used to manipulate women into having sex with him.
+He married one such woman, Catherine Tan Mui Choo, and took another woman, Hoe Kah Hong, as his "holy wife"—a term he used to manipulate women into having sex with him.
 Lim subjected them to extensive physical, mental and financial abuse, as well as sexual torture, for years before instigating the killings.

 In 1980, Lim drugged and raped a woman who filed rape charges against him.
 To derail police investigations, Lim decided to kill children and also sexually assaulted the girl victim.
 The women were forced to assist him.
 The three of them were arrested after the police found a trail of blood leading from the body of the boy to their flat.
 Although the case name suggested ritual murders, the defendants said they did not conduct prayers, burning of joss sticks, ringing of bells, or any other rituals during the killings.

 The 41-day trial was the second longest to have been held in the courts of Singapore at the time.
 None of the defendants denied their guilt.
 Their appointed counsels pleaded diminished responsibility, arguing that the accused were mentally ill and could not be held entirely responsible for the killings.
 Their experts, doctors and psychologists, analysed the defendants and concluded that they had exhibited schizophrenia, and depressions of the psychotic and manic order.
 The prosecution's expert, however, refuted testimonies and argued that all three individuals were in full control of their mental faculties when they planned and carried out the murders.
 The judges agreed with the prosecution's case and sentenced the trio to death.
 While on death row, the women appealed to the Privy Council in London and pleaded for clemency from the President of Singapore to no avail.
 Lim did not seek any pardons.
 The three were hanged on 25 November 1988.

 Reports of the trio's deeds and the court proceedings were closely followed and remained prominent in the Singaporean consciousness for several years.
 Twice, movie companies tried to capitalise on the sensation generated by the murders by producing motion pictures based on the killings; critics panned both films for indulging in gratuitous sex and violence, and the movies performed poorly at the box office.
 The actions and behaviour of the three killers were studied by academics in the criminal psychology field, and the rulings set by the courts became local case studies for diminished responsibility.